PowerBI.tips

 Total Unit Sales = SUM('Sales Data'[Unit Sales])

 There you go.
-A very straight forward approach to cleaning up all the random measures in your data model.
-I have found that when others team members are working with your data model this helps other people understand which fields have been calculate and which ones were imported via a query.
+A very straightforward approach to cleaning up all the random measures in your data model.
+I have found that when other team members are working with your data model this helps other people understand which fields have been calculated and which ones were imported via a query.
 This also helps you group logical calculations, further creating clarity within your data model.

-If you want to read up more on making measure tables check out this great site (also linked below).
+If you want to read up more on making measure tables check out this great site.
 In addition to walking you through creating a measure table it also explains how to make a measure table when using direct query mode.
 As the article explains, while you are in direct query mode you are unable to manually enter data.
 Nice job, Soheil Bakhshi, well done.

 If you liked this tutorial make sure you share.
 See you next week!